 - Genes – Gout can be passed on genetically to family and their generations to come

 - Gender and age – Men are prone to get affected by gout than women.
 Men who are around 60 years and above are easily affected.
-Women have less chances of gout because the estrogen protects them from gout.
+Women have fewer chances of gout because the estrogen protects them from gout.

 - Food – Red meat and shellfish can increase the chances